-Multiprocessing: Two MP versions of a Model 158 operating under a single system control program form a System/370 MP system.
-In addition to sharing real storage, this system can share I/O devices whose control units have two-channel switching capability.
-The two MP Model 158s share a configuration control panel located between the CPUs.
-In a 3158 MP version, both CPUs must have the same real storage capacity.
-In a 3158-3 MP version, the two CPUs (except in Models M31 and M33) may have different real storage capacities.
-An MP model with a 3158 and one with a 3158-3 are compatible and can be interconnected in a multiprocessing configuration if each has the same real storage capacity, in which case alternate power-down is not operational.
-A 3158 can be field-converted to a 3158-3 in either uniprocessing or multiprocessing configurations.
+In a 3158 multiprocessing version, both processing units must have the same real storage capacity.
+In a 3158-3 multiprocessing version, the two processing units (except in Models M31 and M33) may have different real storage capacities.
+A multiprocessor model of a 3158 and one of a 3158-3 are compatible and can be interconnected in a multiprocessing configuration if each has the same real storage capacity, in which case alternate power down is not operational.
+A Model 158 multiprocessing system can have a total of 8,388,608 bytes of processor storage.

+Processing Unit Conversion: A 3158 can be field-converted to a 3158-3.